LeoJoaquinO/tienda_ecommerce/DEPLOYMENT_GUIDE.md

 This guide provides all the steps needed to get your application code from your computer into a GitHub repository and then deploy it to a production VPS (Virtual Private Server), like the one you have with Don Web.

+This guide is structured in two parts:
+1.  **Part 1: Getting Your Code on GitHub.** This is how you'll manage your code and its versions securely.
+2.  **Part 2: Deploying to Your Don Web VPS.** This covers setting up your server, connecting your database, and launching your live store.

 ---

 ## Part 1: Getting Your Code on GitHub